House Rewire Cost Calculator

 Our House Rewire Cost Calculator generates a tailored estimate based on your property’s specific requirements.
 You can input the number of sockets, switches, downlights, pendant lights, loft lights, and outdoor lights required, as well as the number of mains-powered smoke and heat alarms.
 Appliance circuits, such as electric ovens, hobs, extractor fans, showers, and fridge-freezers, can also be included in a complete electrical specification.

-The estimate updates automatically as you adjust your selections, providing a transparent total before you submit your contact details to receive quotes from local electricians.
+The estimate updates automatically as you adjust your selections, providing a transparent total before you submit your contact details to receive quotes from local electricians in your area.

 Please note that this is an initial estimate.
 A site survey is typically required to confirm a final quotation, as access, layout and the condition of existing wiring can affect overall costs.